Eastside Audubon's Environmentalist of the Year Award

 It is not expected that the award winner will meet every one of the criteria, but the winner will have made a contribution that reflects a significant commitment to support the goals of Eastside Audubon.

 We welcome all nominations.
-The committee reviews and votes on the nominations at its December meeting and presents the award at Eastside Audubon's annual Volunteer Dinner in January.
+The committee reviews and votes on the nominations at its December meeting and presents the award at Eastside Audubon's general meeting in January.

 Photo: Bald Eagle, by Mick Thompson